What are fleas?

 How do I get rid of fleas?

 The best way to solve your northern New Jersey property’s flea problem is to partner with a local pest control company.
 When you partner with Heritage Pest Control, our reliable and friendly professionals will be at your residential or commercial property within 24 hours to assess the infestation and recommend treatment.
-We are proud to provide all of our customers reliable, affordable, and eco-friendly pest solutions.
+We are proud to provide all of our customers reliable, affordable, and environmentally friendly pest solutions.
 To learn more about our flea control services, reach out to us!

 How can I prevent fleas in the future?